OpenCTI-Platform/opencti/docs/docs/usage/pivoting.md

 In the same menu as above, right next to "Add en entity", you can expand the selected entity.
 Clicking on the menu icon open a new window where you can choose which type of entities and relationships you want to expand.

 For each type of entity or relationship, the number of elements that will be added into the investigation graph is displayed in parentheses.
-This time there is no `~` symbol as the number is no more an approximation.
+This time there is no `~` symbol as the number is exact.

 ![Investigation expand entity](assets/investigation-expand-entity.png)